Generate Mock APIs

 • Request responses can be recorded instead of hard-coding

-• Request responses can be refreshed without having to manually update contracts
+• Request responses can be refreshed without having to manually update each one

 Recording